TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Jr. Penetration Tester/Network Security/Nmap Post Port Scans.md

 	You might expand the functionality of Nmap beyond the official Nmap scripts; you can write your script or download Nmap scripts from the Internet.
 Downloading and using a Nmap script from the Internet holds a certain level of risk.
 So it is a good idea not to run a script from an author you don’t trust.

 ## Saving the Output
+Whenever you run a Nmap scan, it is only reasonable to save the results in a file.
+Selecting and adopting a good naming convention for your filenames is also crucial.
+The number of files can quickly grow and hinder your ability to find a previous scan result.
+The three main formats are:
+1. Normal
+2. Grepable (`grep`able)
+3. XML